 The V6 returns 19 mpg in the city and 26 mpg on the highway, while the thriftier four pot sips fuel at the rate of 21/27 mpg.

 All models shift through a six-speed automatic and can be had in either front- or all-wheel drive, though the latter will sap fuel economy by 1-2 mpg depending on the model.

-The base model for the Venza line, the LE, comes standard with dual-zone automatic climate control, second row seat vents, eight-way power-adjustable driver's seat, 3.5-inch multi-information display, a tilt and telescoping steering wheel with integrated audio controls, overhead console with map lights, rear-seat adjustable personal reading lamps and three 12-volt power outlets, a blind spot mirror and puddle lamps integrated into the exterior door.
+The base model for the Venza line, the LE, comes standard with dual-zone automatic climate control, second row seat vents, eight-way power-adjustable driver's seat, 3.5-inch multi-information display, a tilt and telescoping steering wheel with integrated audio controls, overhead console with map lights, rear-seat adjustable personal reading lamps, three 12-volt power outlets, a blind spot mirror and puddle lamps integrated into the exterior door.
 The latest model year brings power-folding exterior mirrors as standard.